manuisgod1231-beep/Local-accounts/README.md

-# Local-accounts
+# Tutorial For Local Accounts on amethyst launcher ios
-Tutorial For Local Accounts on amethyst launcher ios
+## without need microsoft account that have minecraft